lucasjellema/speakerpool-app/architecture.md

 5. **Responsive UI**: Bootstrap 5 provides responsive design capabilities
 6. **Delta-based Persistence**: Changes to speaker data can be persisted using delta files

+## Authentication Flow

+The application uses Microsoft Entra ID (formerly Azure AD) for authentication, implementing the following flow:

+1. **Initialization**:
+   - MSAL.js (Microsoft Authentication Library) is initialized with application configuration
+   - The app checks for existing authentication state in session storage

+2. **Login Process**:
+   - User clicks the login button, triggering the MSAL login popup
+   - User authenticates with their Microsoft credentials
+   - On successful authentication, MSAL:
+     - Receives an ID token and access token
+     - Stores the authentication state in session storage
+     - Dispatches a 'msal:loginSuccess' event

+3. **Token Usage**:
+   - The ID token is used to authenticate API requests to the backend
+   - Each API request includes the token in the Authorization header: `Bearer <idToken>`
+   - The token is automatically refreshed by MSAL when needed

+4. **Session Management**:
+   - Authentication state is maintained in session storage
+   - The application listens for token expiration and handles re-authentication
+   - Users can explicitly log out, which clears the session

+5. **Protected Routes**:
+   - All data-fetching operations require a valid token
+   - Unauthenticated users are automatically redirected to the login page

 ## Application Architecture Diagram

 The following diagram illustrates the structure and component relationships of the Sprekerpool application: